Should You Worry About the Zika Virus on the Oregon Coast?

 For instance, San Diego County officials are currently investigating a possible local transmission of the virus.

-It's especially on the mind of travelers concerned about the Zika Virus and travel safety.
+It's especially on the mind of travellers concerned about the Zika Virus and travel safety.
 With global issues such as the Zika Virus that could be particularly concerning to some, it's important to be prepared with the most current knowledge and base traveling decisions on facts from dependable sources.

 When traveling to coastal areas, you'll first want to research the realities of the Zika Virus and the possibilities for infection.